PauHRH/RadioForNitro/README.md

 This will also avoid the groups to be hidden with the radio.

 <b>Not clear on how to change the styles.css?</b>
-You have the file if you want to replace it with this done.
+You have the file if you want to replace it with this done in the folder named "Not clear on how to change the styles.css?"-

 That's all.
 Thanks for using the radio. :)